0ceal0t/BlenderAssist/README.md

 ## Requirements
 - [VC++2012 32-bit Redist](https://www.microsoft.com/en-us/download/details.aspx?id=30679#) (`VSU_4\vcredist_x86.exe`)
 - [Blender](https://www.blender.org/)
-- A way to replace an existing `.pap` file like Textools, Penumbra, or VFXEditor
+- A way to replace an existing `.pap` files like Textools, Penumbra, or VFXEditor

 ## Usage
+> Note that this workflow does not support `.pap` files which contain multiple animations at the moment.
+Also a proper Blender addon is coming soon (tm)

 First, find the `.pap` file of an animation that you want to replace (using a tool like [FFXIVExplorer](https://github.com/goaaats/ffxiv-explorer-fork/tree/index2), as well as the corresponding `.sklb` skeleton file.
 For example:

 ```